"Professional Recording Engineer

 Yes, like others we do as well have the finest gear for our work.
 But this is not what makes us special – since anyone with a purse big enough is able to achieve this.

-Every artist knows the challenge of having to perform outstanding during complex recording situations.
-Andreas Klein, recording engineer at Ultimo Productions, is not only a technical mastermind with centuries of experience, but a musician himself.
-Unlike other engineers, the pianist knows what makes an artist comfortable and what environment gets the best performance possible.
+Every artist knows the challenge of having to perform artistically and accurately during professional recording situations.
+Andreas Klein, recording engineer at Ultimo Productions, is not only a technical mastermind, but a musician himself.
+Unlike other engineers, as pianist he knows what makes an artist comfortable and what environment is most conducive for the repertoire.

 Making an artist feel at home will make him or her the best performer, leading to the best input.
 Catching this input in the best possible way by good equipment and the right technology is an important – but only the second step.